 Once you have received feedback about your application, and why it was not successful, you may want advice on the best way forward, and whether there is basis to dispute the decision, by contacting us.

-The next step, if you remain aggrieved and where there is a basis to pursue the dispute, is to request a formal review of the decision by the Director Students & Equity, in Chancellery.
-To request a formal review, you will need to set out the basis of your concerns here.
+The next step, if you remain aggrieved and where there is a basis to pursue the dispute, is to request a formal review of the decision by the Associate Director of Admissions.
+To request a formal review, you will need to set out the basis of your concerns.
 You should expect a formal response in a reasonable time, allowing for the conduct of a formal investigation.
 The response to this review should clearly set out the decision and its basis.

 If you remain unhappy with the outcome of the review, please contact us, and include all copies of this previous correspondence, so we can advise on the prospects of progressing the matter to an Academic Board Appeal.